methanoliver/awesome-renpy/README.md

 + [VNCoder](https://vncoder.dev/) - Another set of basic tutorials.
 + [Feniks Development](https://feniksdev.com/navigation/) - In-depth explanations of basic programming notions as they relate to RenPy.
 + [RenPy for Dummies](https://renpyfordummies.blogspot.com/) - A Russian-language blog full of cookbook examples.
++ [Working with RenPy](https://videlais.com/2018/06/28/working-with-renpy-part-1-downloading-and-configuring/) - Almost a book, walking through much of the basics.
++ [Ren'Py Tutorial - LayeredImage](https://tofurocks.itch.io/renpytut-layeredimage) - Complexities of `layeredimage` by example.
++ [getting your head around Ren'py: for coders](https://lemmasoft.renai.us/forums/viewtopic.php?f=51&t=39572#p422964) - Explains the unusual things about RenPy for people with experience of more regular programming languages.
++ [Implementing Translations](https://mysterycorgi.itch.io/renpy-tips/devlog/74300/implementing-translations) - Detailed explanation of how to translate a project into multiple languages.

 ## Project templates